AI Mind Reader - xelsed.ai

 .split('')

-Converts the decoded string into an array of individual characters
+Turns the string into an array of individual characters so they can be transformed one by one

 .map(c => String.fromCharCode(c.charCodeAt(0) ^ key))

-For each character, gets its character code, XORs it with the key value (0x5A), and converts back to a character
+For each character, gets its numeric character code, XORs it with the secret 'key' number, and converts the result back into a character - this reverses the original XOR scrambling

 .join('')